Home

 operation-nose-goes

-As the video content creation space grows, the volume of chatter around best-practices, must-dos, tips, and trends becomes rather dizzying.
+As the video content creation space grows, the volume of chatter around best-practices, must-dos, content creation tools, and trends becomes rather dizzying.
 Beautiful content alone will no longer carry you to success.
 You must now ask yourself if content is both accessible and inclusive.
 Will Google give it two thumbs up?
 Is it optimized to accommodate your audience’s always-on-the-go lifestyle?

 Answering “yes” to each of these questions could demand separate, time-consuming tactics.
 But the good news is that using closed captions in your video content provides a clever, effective way to cover all your bases.